chocolateboy/Object-Extend/README.md

 Every extended object's shim class includes an additional (empty) class in its `@ISA` which indicates that the object has been extended.
-The name of this class can be accessed by importing the `SINGLETON` constant e.g.:
+The name of this class can be accessed by importing the `SINGLETON` constant, e.g.:

 ```perl
 use Object::Extend qw(SINGLETON);